AMY GRAY, FOUNDER & ALFRED WILSON, BUSINESS ADVISOR

 Thankfully, cash flow has improved since then.

-Beginning in 2006, New Leaf began adding other clients to the mix with the addition of best-selling author and life coach, Martha Beck, Apple Co-Founder, Steve Wozniak, pioneering athlete and model, Aimee Mullins, rockstar and Kickstarter phenom, Amanda Palmer and confidential CEO advisor and author, Saj-nicole Joni.
+Beginning in 2006, New Leaf began adding other clients to the mix with the addition of best-selling author and life coach, Martha Beck, Apple Co-Founder, Steve Wozniak, pioneering athlete, actor and model, Aimee Mullins, rockstar and Kickstarter phenom, Amanda Palmer and conscious capitalism pioneer, Blake Mycoskie.

 Amy is a native of Bangor, Maine and is 1994 summa cum laude graduate of Babson College in Wellesley, Massachusetts with a Bachelor of Science degree with concentrations in women’s studies and entrepreneurship.